 The Undergraduate and Graduate Programs in German Studies provide students with a rigorous training in the German language, and with a solid and broad knowledge of German literary and cultural history.
 This includes film and media studies as well as the theoretical foundations of the studies of literature, intellectual history, critical theory, media, and visual studies.
 German Studies faculty members are very committed to interdisciplinary work with other units at UF.

 In keeping with the mission of a research university, the Graduate Program in German Studies trains and prepares future scholars and teachers of German Studies for careers in higher education.
-In Spring 2009, the MA program in German Studies has been particularly successful placing graduate students in prestigious PhD programs.
-Our MA students continue in PhD programs at institutions such as Stanford University, Cornell University, and the University of Pittsburgh.
+The MA program in German Studies has been particularly successful placing graduate students in prestigious PhD programs such as Stanford University, Cornell University, and the University of Pittsburgh.

 Academic Learning Compact